 The action we take at our school to promote the welfare of children and protect them from harm is everyone’s responsibility.
 Everyone who comes into contact with children and families has a role to play and we recognise this and take our duty very seriously.
 We ensure that we operate a child-centred safeguarding system.
 We recognise that; children want to be respected, have their views heard, have stable relationships with their teachers built on trust, and have consistent support for their individual needs.

-Our school recognises that it has a duty to ensure arrangements are in place for safeguarding and promoting the welfare of children and we will carry out this duty through our teaching and learning, pastoral care and extended academy activities.
+Our school, DSLs, governors & designated safeguarding governor recognise the duty to ensure arrangements are in place for safeguarding and promoting the welfare of children and we will carry out this duty through our recruitment, teaching and learning, pastoral care and extended academy activities.

 Training of all staff will be updated regularly.
-The academy will ensure that it provides written referrals on the correct form (MARF) and recognises the importance of attendance at all meetings called when there is a concern regarding the safeguarding of one of our children.
+The academy will ensure that it provides written referrals on the correct form (MARF) and insists in attendance at all meetings called when there is a concern regarding the safeguarding of one of our children.

-Staff Recruitment In line with the guidance ‘Safer Recruitment’ the Principal , members of SLT and some Governors have completed Safer Recruitment training.
+Staff Recruitment is beyond compliant of the guidance ‘Safer Recruitment’ the Principal , members of SLT and interviewing Governors have completed Safer Recruitment training.

 All staff including volunteers have been carefully selected and screened and all have had an enhanced DBS check prior to commencing work.
 Details of all checks are held in a central record.
 Staff will be inducted into the academy and training will be given with regard to child protection.

-The Designated Child Protection Lead is Mrs Stacy McHale (Principal) our Deputy Designated Leads are Mrs Picken (Assistant Principal) and Mrs Sohker (Pastoral Lead).
+The Designated Child Protection & Safeguarding Lead is Mrs Stacy McHale (Principal) our Deputy Designated Leads are Mrs Picken (Assistant Principal) Mrs Price and Mrs Sohker (Pastoral Lead).

 Our designated members of staff are fully trained and receive updated training on a regular basis, including additional training around specific safeguarding issues.